 Maintaining Community Center Programs – Assistance, Education, Celebrations, Meetings and Events.

 St. Isidore Historical Plaza currently provides many services to the community – all with a volunteer staff.
-Overhead to keep the property maintained and running to allow for these services is approximately $2500 per month, or $30,000 per year.
+Overhead to keep the property maintained and running to allow for these services is approximately $5,000 plus per month.

 Heart of the City Food Distribution